JustinTulloss/caffeinated-simpleton/_posts/2013-01-13-disqus-over-https.markdown

 the Disqus JavaScript from an insecure domain.

-The [rest of the internet][2] and [Disqus's own help site][3] suggest that they don't support SSL is Disqus 2012, but in fact they do.
+The [rest of the internet][2] and [Disqus's own help site][3] suggest that they don't support SSL in Disqus 2012, but in fact they do.
 This is all that's needed to enable SSL for your Disqus plugin.

 ```diff